Castlebank’s Family Protection Trust Scotland service provide complete protection for your home and assets

 My experience in family protection trusts has been proven for over 25 years experience providing expert advice to individuals and family members throughout Scotland.
-I have seen the devastating financial and emotional consequences of unwanted legal claims, increased probate costs and property being sold for care home costs.
+I have seen the devastating financial and emotional consequences of unwanted legal claims, increased probate costs and property being sold for aggressive 3rd party costs.

 I provide face to face, online services, and free home visits if preferred to provide initial advice and guidance on what type of Trust is right for your situation.

 It all starts with a conversation simply click here contact me to find out more.

 Managing Director DipFA,MLIBF, MSWW

 Common Reasons for Establishing a Family Protection Trust

 Avoid passing on and inheritance tax liability to your children

 What type of assets can be placed in a family protection trust?